 “Republicans got a full repeal bill through in 2015!
 Why can’t they do the same thing now?”

 “Just shove it through using the Nuclear Option!”
 Fantasy versus REALITY.

-The other bogus argument being made by Conservatives is that we can just “use the Nuclear Option” to “shove it through“.
+The other bogus argument is that we can just “use the Nuclear Option” to “shove it through“.
 This is NOT possible because the “Nuclear Option” used most recently by Harry Reid to shove through former President Obama’s judicial appointees IS NOT USED to pass LEGISLATION.
 A SEPARATE senate rule was created to pass legislation passed with only a 51 vote simple majority.
 It’s called the Byrd Rule (mentioned earlier) which is how we were going to attempt to pass the American Health Care act.
 This brings us to the next fantasy “well let’s just change the Senate rules then!”
 Changing a Senate rule requires 67 votes which would require 15 Democrat votes in the Senate which we also DO NOT HAVE.

 And lastly, the total fantasy argument being made which says Mitch McConnell should just render the 60 vote majority rule or the 67 vote rule to change Senate rules “unconstitutional” which according to this fantasy requires only a simple majority vote (at least 51 Republican senators).
-In order to make this fantasy a reality, those who propose it actually BELIEVE that we would somehow get the support of John McCain and his life partner Lindsey, Jeff Flake, Susan Collins, Lisa Murkowski, Rob Portman, Shelley Moore Capito and Cory Gardner (the last four want to KEEP Medicaid expansion under Obamacare).
+In order to make this fantasy a reality, those who propose it actually believe that we would somehow get the support of John McCain and his life partner Lindsey, Jeff Flake, Susan Collins, Lisa Murkowski, Rob Portman, Shelley Moore Capito and Cory Gardner (the last four want to KEEP Medicaid expansion under Obamacare).
 If you REALLY believe that’s possible, I have some ocean front property in Arizona to sell you.

 Why can’t we just shove it through like the Democrats did in 2009 via Reconciliation?

 Because that didn’t happen.
 The Democrats had 60 votes to pass the Patient Protection and Affordable Care Act (Obamacare).
 They met the 60 vote threshold.
 That bill passed with 60 votes.
-It was sent back from the Senate to the House and it was signed by President Obama on March 23, 2010.
+It was sent back from the Senate to the House and it was signed by former President Obama on March 23, 2010.
 Where they used reconciliation was shortly thereafter to add things to the PPACA and that bill was also restricted to budgetary items and they had more than a simple majority to pass it at the time.
 So they were restricted by the same Senate rules as we are today.
 The difference is they simply had larger majorities in the Senate at that time than we do now.